Initialization

 Just preloading all component chunks on the page or even every chunk available should be avoided.

-Instead, the most performant but also more complicated approach would be to only preload the component chunks
+Instead, the most performant but also more complicated approach would be to only preload the component chunks (and

-(and fonts) that are located above the fold which means visible on page load without scrolling.
+fonts) that are located above the fold which means visible on page load without scrolling.

-once the preloaded chunks are available.
+preloaded chunks are available.